 - Bend your legs at the knees, opening them to the sides, and bringing the soles of your feet together.

-- With a straight spine, hold on to your feet with your hands, and draw your heels as close to your crotch as possible.
+- With a straight spine, hold on to your feet with your hands, and draw your heels as close to your body as possible.

 - Inhale, and gently press your knees down toward the floor.